From Summerbird to Snowbird

 Transition from a Summer to Winter Stay in Your Warm Weather Community

 Many times I'm inspired to write about questions I receive seeking insight of the snowbird life.
 This time our repeat vacation rental guests asked about making the transition from a summer to winter stay.
-We recently hosted Jen, Sean and their dog for two weeks in August.
+We recently hosted Jen, Steve and their senior dog for two weeks in August.
 They love it here and said they are now considering returning to the same unit in the winter of 2025.
 I feel the same way, it's nice to be accustomed to the flow of the set-up, the furniture, location and why change if it's not necessary?

-Jen already researched that our unit isn't available for Jan/Feb, but she and Sean wondered about March dates.
+Jen already researched that our unit isn't available for Jan/Feb, but she and Steve wondered about March dates.
 That's a tricky one.
 The weather is steadily improving and that means the rates are substantially increasing.
 Shoulder season rates are early to mid-March and then there's Spring Break rates.
 Typically the Spring Breakers drive the snowbirds out for two reasons: they pay higher rates for the better weather and the area's population density noticeably increases.

 My husband, our Golden Retriever and I were in Northwest Florida during Spring break this year and it's a completely different perspective than the winter months.
 The college-aged Spring Break students we encountered were very polite, blending in as fellow beach goers having some fun.
 I didn't see anyone stumbling around or overly loud, but I did see young ladies beautifully dressed up for sunset selfies; students enthusiastically indulging in beach volleyball, enjoying the pools, strolling the sidewalks, enjoying food and beverages in the local establishments and congregating after dark in the sand.
-We never see snowbirds out on the beach after dark except for the occasional night fisherman.
+We never find snowbirds out on the beach after dark except for the occasional night fisherman.

-I don't know anything about Jen and Sean's budget, but March is a viable option if they put their funds into a shorter stay.
+I don't know anything about Jen and Steve's budget, but March is a viable option if they put their funds into a shorter stay.
 This could be just the thing they want and need.
 Summer and winter in the exact same location have some very big differences as I've experienced.
 Maybe the Jan/Feb weather in Northwest Florida is too drastically different than the hot, humid temps of a Florida summer.
 Always research the mean temps no matter where you are considering, don't rely on your hunches and intuition, it may or may not be accurate.

 Jen asked me about North Florida vs. South Florida.
 I told her essentially the same information as I wrote about in this post.